 Pennsylvania law (Home Improvement Consumer Protection Act, see Resources) requires that a contract for home improvements costing more than $500 contain specific provisions in order for the contract to be enforceable.
 These provisions include that the contract be in writing, be signed by all parties, and contain the entire agreement about the work to be done, payment terms, and start and completion dates.

-Consumers should be aware that the use of and reliance upon home improvement contractor-referral companies from websites and television advertisements does not relieve the homeowner from investigating the credentials, licensing, and experience of any home improvement contractor.
+Consumers should be aware that the use of and reliance upon home improvement contractor-referral companies from websites and television advertisements does not relieve the homeowner from investigating the business license, contractor licensing, insurance coverage, and experience of any home improvement contractor.
 These websites contain disclaimers, usually under the “Terms and Conditions,” which relieve the referrer from any responsibility or liability about the qualifications of contractors listed on their pages.

 Scope of Work in a Construction Project